 The same as any other sausage.
 Roughly 1300 calories per pound.
 Chorizo is made from pork so it has basically the same calorie and nutrition profile as any other pork sausage.

-Chorizo and eggs with potatoes is a nice variation of this recipe.
+Add some potatoes for a nice variation of this recipe.
 Whole chorizo sausages are great on hot dog buns with some peppers and onions.
 Its versatility lends it to be used in so many different ways.
 Mixing it in with half-beef in a taco meal is also killer!

 Side note – I was disappointed when Chipotle removed chorizo from their meat options.
 I loved getting a burrito bowl with chorizo and all the toppings -it would be a great idea to make these yourself.